CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day1/GettingStarted.md

 1. **Content Hub:** A repository of packaged security solutions (workbooks, analytics rules, hunting queries, playbooks, data connectors) for specific products, threats, or industries.
    - Allows quick deployment of best-practice detections and visualizations.

-1. **UEBA (User and Entity Behavior Analytics):** A Sentinel feature that builds behavioral profiles for users and entities based on ingested data.
+1. **UEBA (User and Entity Behaviour Analytics):** A Sentinel feature that builds behaviourl profiles for users and entities based on ingested data.
    - Detects anomalies by comparing current activity to baseline behavior.
    - Useful for detecting insider threats, compromised accounts, and suspicious activity.